Dr Mazen Senjab |

 Being a non-invasive technique, the Lasik process takes around 15 to 20 minutes to complete.
 However, your doctor might ask you to rest at the health centre before being allowed to leave.
 This is to ensure your cornea’s flap is positioned correctly and so you face no issues.
 A follow-up visit is required about 24 to 48 hours after your treatment to ensure everything is in place, and the healing is in progress.

-Benefits of Lasik Treatment:
+Benefits of Lasik Treatment

-Who can undergo Laser Treatment?
+Who can Undergo Laser Eye Treatment?

 Barring a few, most patients can undergo laser eye treatment.
 If you are 18 years or above, have a common vision problem (myopia, hyperopia, astigmatism, or presbyopia), your vision is stable, have good general health, have disease-free eyes, are not pregnant, and lead an active life, then you can opt for the treatment.